Test and Trace

 - Your local council may be able to support you or direct you to those who can.
 You can find your council here.

 If you feel worried, scared or sad about having to stay at home and away from your loved ones, take a look at our staying safe and well at home advice.

 What if I live with a vulnerable person?

-If you live with someone who is clinically vulnerable (for example if they are aged over 70 or have underlying health conditions) or clinically extremely vulnerable (and have been advised to shield), you may wish to arrange for them to move out of your home to stay with friends or family for the duration of your home isolation period.
-If this is not possible you should stay away from them as much as possible and practice good hand-washing and hygiene measures.
+If you live with someone who is clinically vulnerable (for example, if they are aged over 70 or have underlying health conditions) or clinically extremely vulnerable (those who were advised to shield), you may wish to arrange for them to move out of your home to stay with friends or family for the duration of your home isolation period.
+If this is not possible, you should stay away from them as much as you can and practice good handwashing and hygiene measures.

 I have already tested positive for coronavirus, do I still need to self-isolate?

 Yes.
 It's possible to get coronavirus more than once, so if you get symptoms we strongly advise you stay at home and avoid contact with other people, especially those in an at-risk group.

 After 5 days, you might choose to do a lateral flow test followed by another the next day.
 If both are negative and you don't have a temperature, you can safely return to your normal routine.

 I have another question about Test and Trace

 This tests for the presence of coronavirus and is taken in two samples – one from the back of your throat and one from inside your nose.
 At the drive-through testing sites, you'll remain in your car while a doctor or nurse takes this from you.
 You may also be asked to carry out the test yourself – but you'll be given clear instructions and there will be people on hand to help you.
 If you're doing the test yourself at home, take a look at this video to see how to take the swab.